Is There A Link Between Inflammation And Depression?

 Some studies have found that the link between depression and inflammation is most significant in clients who show less improvement using antidepressants.
 One study discovered that heightened levels of inflammation molecules before treatment predicted a poor response to antidepressants.

 While more research may be done in this area, understanding depression and inflammation could be a leap in how psychologists understand depression treatment.
-For some people with depression, finding treatment can be time-consuming, and some people may live with treatment-resistant depression
+For some depressed patients, finding treatment can be time-consuming, and some people may live with treatment-resistant depression

 Research on inflammation and antidepressants may be able to help psychiatrists and doctors in the future understand the link between inflammation and which medications work best for certain populations.